-- Work with the Lead Evaluator in updating and implementing a Program Evaluation Plan that monitors the effectiveness and efficiency of the organization's Strategic Action Plan; this includes process and impact evaluation using pre-test, post-test, follow-up or other methods of inquiry; a proposed evaluation plan must be included in the proposed Strategic Action Plan, - With guidance from the SEOW Lead Analyst and the Lead Evaluator, complete data collection and preliminary analysis, which will be reported to GBHWC as part of their monthly progress reports, and, - If applicable, report on PFS National Cross-Site Evaluation indicators to be determined by the Lead Evaluator and SAMHSA.
+- a.
+Work with the Lead Evaluator in updating and implementing a Program Evaluation Plan that monitors the effectiveness and efficiency of the organization's Strategic Action Plan; this includes process and impact evaluation using pre-test, post-test, follow-up or other methods of inquiry; a proposed evaluation plan must be included in the proposed Strategic Action Plan, - b.
+With guidance from the SEOW Lead Analyst and the Lead Evaluator, complete data collection and preliminary analysis, which will be reported to GBHWC as part of their monthly progress reports, and, - c.
+If applicable, report on PFS National Cross-Site Evaluation indicators to be determined by the Lead Evaluator and SAMHSA.

-Offeror Requirements
+B. Offeror Requirements

-- Offerors are responsible for ensuring compliance with the terms and conditions of the contract once awarded, per 45 CFR §75.101.
-Terms are listed in the Notices of Award. - Offerors are required to submit as part of their proposal a Strategic Action Plan using the provided template in this RFP packet. - Offerors are required to submit a detailed proposed budget for the initial term of the sub-grant (from contract effective date to 09/29/2020).
+- 1. Offerors are responsible for ensuring compliance with the terms and conditions of the contract once awarded, per 45 CFR §75.101.
+Terms are listed in the Notices of Award. - 2.
+Offerors are required to submit as part of their proposal a Strategic Action Plan using the provided template in this RFP packet. - 3.
+Offerors are required to submit a detailed proposed budget for the initial term of the sub-grant (from contract effective date to 09/29/2021).
 Use the budget template provided in this RFP packet.
-IMPORTANT: The budget proposal must be submitted in a sealed envelope that is separate from the project proposal. - Offerors are required to submit an annual budget forecast for the grant periods 09/30/2020-09/29/2021, 09/30/2021-09/29/2022 and 09/30/2022-09/29/2023).
+IMPORTANT: The budget proposal must be submitted in a sealed envelope that is separate from the project proposal. - 4.
+Offerors are required to submit a proposed budget for the initial grant period through 09/29/2021, and an annual forecast for the grant periods 09/30/2021-09/29/2022 and 09/30/2022-09/29/2023.
 Use the budget template provided in this RFP packet.
-IMPORTANT: The budget proposal must be submitted in a sealed envelope that is separate from the project proposal.

-- Offerors are required to submit proof of non-profit and tax exempt status or 501(C) (3) from the Government of Guam. - Offerors are required to submit published and/or certified financial statements in the past three (3) years, or audit of the past five (5) years of operation. - Offerors are required to submit monthly invoices at the 10th of each month or during the scheduled monthly Technical Assistance meeting with a detailed expense report.
+IMPORTANT: The budget proposal must be submitted in a sealed envelope that is separate from the project proposal. - 5.
+Offerors are required to submit proof of non-profit and tax exempt status or 501(C) (3) from the Government of Guam. - 6.
+Offerors are required to submit published and/or certified financial statements in the past three (3) years, or audit of the past five (5) years of operation. - 7.
+Offerors are required to submit monthly invoices at the 10th of each month or during the scheduled monthly Technical Assistance meeting with a detailed expense report.

-Budget and Applicable Restrictions
+C. Budget and Applicable Restrictions